tomjoht/documentation-theme-jekyll/mydoc/mydoc_alerts.md

 {% include callout.html content="This is my **warning** type callout.
 It has a border on the left whose color you define by passing a type parameter." type="warning" %}

 Now that in contrast to alerts, callouts don't include the alert word (note, tip, warning, or important).
+You have to manually include it inside `content` if you want it.

 To include paragraph breaks, use `<br/><br/>` inside the callout: